Not what you're looking for?

 - How many similar cases have you handled in the past five years?

-- How will we communicate during the process?
+- How will we communicate?
 Will you be available to explain things to me and answer my questions regularly through meetings, emails or over the phone?

 Do not delay consulting solicitors.
 If you have a good chance of getting compensation, the solicitor you choose will want to work on your case as soon as possible.
 It can take time to compile evidence to support your case, and the earlier you hire a solicitor, the sooner compensation can be awarded.